gvwilson/thirdbit/src/fiction/bear/index.md

 The hungry cloud didn't need to be told twice.
 He rose with a lurch, making Noxy whoop.
 The walls of the garrison house sank below them.
-Suddenly she was above the roof—above all of Apple Bridge's roofs.
+Suddenly she was above the roof—above all of Ghorahj's roofs.
 The clock tower seemed to stare at her jealously, its green dial a blind eye, before it dropped away as well and she was up in the sky,